 What is Functional Analysis?

 Functional analysis is an element of CBT that involves the examination of some of the causes and effects of negative thinking and behavior.
-A functional analysis allows a patient and therapist to target consequences by considering the chain of events that led to them.
+A functional analysis allows a patient and therapist or counselor to target consequences by considering the chain of events that led to them.
 For example, some people might feel inadequate because of a childhood experience.
-Patients may also have a history of trauma or have an undiagnosed mental illness, among other catalysts for negative behavior.
-A functional analysis allows the therapist and client to identify the negative thinking and behaviors that lead to certain undesirable events.
+Patients may also have a history of trauma, undiagnosed mental illness, or unresolved issues with self-worth—issues often explored through moral reconation therapy, among other catalysts for negative behavior.
+A functional analysis allows the counselor and client to identify the negative thinking and behaviors that lead to certain undesirable events.

 Skills Training